M. G. Ramachandran: Acting career

 Ramachandran made his film debut in 1936, in the film Sathi Leelavathi, directed by Ellis R. Dungan, an American-born film director.
 He followed it with minor appearances and supporting roles in many films.
+During his early film career, Ramachandran was addressed by his co-stars as "Chinnavar" (the younger one) to distinguish him from his elder brother, Chakrapani, who also worked in the film industry.
 He worked for over a decade in various films before he played his first lead role in Rajakumari, which was commercially successful.
 Ramachandran later delivered various hit films such as Manthiri Kumari and Maruthanad Elavarasee in 1950.
 He established himself as an action hero in Tamil cinema with Manthiri Kumari (1950) and Marmayogi (1951).
 His popularity rose with the success of En Thangai (1952) and Malaikkallan (1954).

-Ramachandran's 1955 film Alibabavum 40 Thirudargalum was the Tamil film industry's first-ever full-length gevacolor film.
-He acted further in commercially successful films such as Madurai Veeran (1956), Chakravarthi Thirumagal and Mahadevi (both released in 1957).
-He also directed few films, and his first film as a director and producer was Nadodi Mannan (1958), which became a blockbuster.
-He later starred in Kalai Arasi (1963), which featured a storyline of aliens visiting the earth.
-The following year, he appeared in Thozhilali and Padagotti.
-After starring in numerous commercially successful films, he held a matinée idol status in Tamil Nadu.